napari/napari.github.io/applications/cell_tracking.md

     Returns
     -------
     root_id : int
-       The track_id of the root of the track specified by idx.
+       The track_id of the root of the track specified by node.
     """
     if full_graph[node] == 0:  # we found the root
         return node